 A1.
 USE, POSSESSION, SALE, AND/OR TRANSMITTAL OF TOBACCO AND/OR TOBACCO PRODUCTS a.
-Elementary students, (Grades K-5): The student shall be issued a one to two (1-2) day in-school suspension b.
-Secondary students, (Grades 6-12): The student shall be issued a three to five (3-5) day in-school suspension and be referred to the Substance Abuse Case Manager.
+Elementary students, (Grades K-5): The student shall be issued a one to two (1-2) day in-school suspension and be referred to the District substance abuse case manager.

 - a.
 Elementary students, (Grades K-5): The student shall be issued a one (1) day detention and be referred to the School Counselor. - b.
-Secondary students, (Grades 6-12): The student shall be issued a one to two (1-2) day in-school suspension and be referred to the Substance Abuse Case Manager.
+Secondary students, (Grades 6-12): The student shall be issued a one to two (1-2) day in-school suspension and be referred to the District Substance Abuse Case Manager.